ridho17-ind/SkyzoMusicBot/README.md

 <h3 align="center">
-    Ready to use method
+    Ready Use Metod
 </h3>

 <p align="center">
-    A Support Group and ready-to-use running instance of this bot can be found on Telegram <br>
+    A Support Group And Ready Running This Bot Music Telegram On Heroku!<br>
     <a href="https://t.me/FlicksMusicBot"> FlicksMusicBot </a> |
     <a href="https://t.me/FlicksRobotSupport"> FlicksSupport </a>
 </p>